Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day4/README.md

 # What did I do?

-The Fourth day, I Completed-
+The Fourth Day, I Completed-

 Play Screen: